 STATUTORY AUTHORITY: KRS 13B.170, 194A.050(1), 205.712, 45 C.F.R.
 303.35, 42 U.S.C.
 666

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 194A.050(1) requires the Cabinet for Health and Family Services to promulgate administrative regulations necessary to implement programs mandated by federal law, qualify for the receipt of federal funds, or to cooperate with other state and federal agencies for the proper administration of the cabinet and its programs.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 194A.050(1) requires the secretary of the Cabinet for Health and Family Services to promulgate administrative regulations necessary to implement programs mandated by federal law, qualify for the receipt of federal funds, or to cooperate with other state and federal agencies for the proper administration of the cabinet and its programs.
 42 U.S.C.
 666 requires each state to have in effect procedures to increase the effectiveness of the Child Support Enforcement Program.
 45 C.F.R.
 303.35 requires the agency administering the Child Support Enforcement Program to develop a procedure for administrative reviews of child support cases for individuals with complaints.
 KRS 13B.170 authorizes an agency to promulgate administrative regulations that are necessary to carry out the provisions of KRS Chapter 13B.
 This administrative regulation establishes the administrative hearing procedures used by the cabinet in the administration of the Child Support Enforcement Program.

 Section 1.
 Availability of a Hearing.
 (1) An opportunity for an administrative hearing shall be provided to an individual aggrieved by an action or inaction: